- Staffing guidance

 - Employees should minimize in-person meetings and follow social distancing and meeting size requirements.
 Should your local health authority implement stricter guidance, please adhere to this guidance.

-- Face masks must be worn in our facilities’ indoor public spaces , must be worn on public transportation and wherever a six-foot social distancing radius cannot be maintained.
-Please see Texas A&M’s helpful page on face coverings.
-You may request an exception due to disability by contacting Jennifer Hobbs.
+- Face masks must be worn in our facilities’ indoor public spaces, on public transportation and wherever a six-foot social distancing radius cannot be maintained.
+Please see the section on face coverings, below, for more information.

 - Per System guidance, faculty, staff and students are encouraged to bring their own water to minimize touching of common water fountains.